- Contact information

 Where multicolored Asian lady beetle has been found

 The multicolored Asian lady beetle is originally from Japan.
-The U.S. Department of Agriculture released this beetle several times in the eastern United States to try to have it live on its own and control tree aphids in North America.
-It took a long time for the releases made in Louisiana and Mississippi in 1979 and 1980 to settle in and spread, but by 1994 the beetle was found in Alabama, Georgia, South Carolina and Florida.
+The U.S. Department of Agriculture released this beetle several times in the eastern United States to control tree aphids.
+It took a long time for the releases made in Louisiana and Mississippi in 1979 and 1980 to settle in and spread but by 1994 the beetle was found in Alabama, Georgia, South Carolina and Florida.
 Now it is in many locations throughout the Midwest.

 Multicolored Asian lady beetle - what to look for

-Multicolored Asian lady beetle (Harmonia axyridis) is a yellow to orange colored lady beetle that is often seen in large congregations on buildings around the end of October, giving it one of its common names, the Halloween lady beetle.
-The adult lady beetle can vary in appearance.
-Individuals can be any color from a pale yellow-orange to a deep orange-red, and have from none to more than 20 black spots.
+Multicolored Asian lady beetle (Harmonia axyridis) is a yellow to orange colored lady beetle that is often seen in large congregations on buildings around the end of October, giving it one of its common names the Halloween lady beetle.
+The adult lady beetle can vary in appearance--from a pale yellow-orange to a deep orange-red--and have from none to more than 20 black spots.
 They are very prolific and may live up to three years.